-This is a solo Solvency and Financial Condition Report ("SFCR") for Vhi Insurance Designated Activity Company trading as "Vhi Insurance" for the year end 31 December 2018.
-This means that Vhi Insurance underwrites one line of business that is private medical insurance (PMI).
+This is a solo Solvency and Financial Condition Report ("SFCR") for Vhi Insurance Designated Activity Company trading as "Vhi Insurance" for the year end 31 December 2019.
+Vhi Insurance underwrites one line of business, private medical insurance (PMI).
 This report is required annually in accordance with Solvency II requirements to disclose information with regard to the solvency and financial condition of Vhi Insurance.